 - Saucer formation – Smooth transitions that cause buyers to enter. – I look more to the above two points as saucers are often hard to spot and never as they draw them in the book.
 Even with software there they are hard to find.
 But some people spend time finding these and do profit.

 - Fibonacci retracements – Markets adjust in 1/8 this usually at 38%, 50% and 68% – I personally do not use this as it is too much for me but there is some support for this theory.

-- Price gaps – Found at the beginning, middle and end of a price movements.
-The most significant are the end and beginning.
-I think the beginning are the most telling.
+- Price gaps – Found at the beginning, middle and end of price movements.
+The most significant is the end and the beginning.
+I think the beginning is the most telling.
 My opinion is it has mixed agreement with technicians.